KrishnaGaur12/Meridian/docs/README_AUDIT_PACKAGE.md

 ### ❓ Likely Jury Questions
 1. "How does this scale to thousands of disputes?" → Discuss pagination, async
-2. "What if DeepSeek is unavailable?" → Explain graceful fallback
+2. "What if Gemini is unavailable?" → Explain graceful fallback
 3. "How accurate is the evidence analysis?" → [Verify before claiming]
 4. "What's your fraud model ROC-AUC?" → [Verify metric first]
 5. "How does this differ from competitors?" → [Unique: fraud + LLM combo]